regilero/Presentations/web-security/introduction-securite-w2d.md

 --------------------------------------------------------------------------------

-# Une dernière pour la route ?
+# Une dernière pour la route?

     GRANT ALL PRIVILEGES ON `db\_user1`.* TO 'user1'@'%';
     GRANT ALL PRIVILEGES ON `db\_user2`.* TO 'user2'@'%';